 Learning outcomes of the course unit

-The student will be able to quantitatively evaluate specific aspects of the supply chain and logistics processes, such as, for example, the environmental impact or the chance of reverse logistics strategies.
+The student will be able to quantitatively assess some specific aspects of the supply chain and logistics processes, such as, for example, the environmental impact (carbon footprint) of logistics activities, or the opportunity of adopting reverse logistics strategies.

-The student will acquire the specific vocabulary relating to the topics of the course.
-It is expected that the student is able to explain, both orally and in writing, the major concepts covered in class.
+The student will acquire specific vocabulary related to the topics covered during the course, such as, for example, reverse logistics, city logistics or freight village facilities.
+It is expected that students will be able to exhibit, whether verbally or in writing, the main concepts covered during the course class.

-Students who have attended the course will acquire a complete overview on logistics and supply chain management, and will therefore be able to deepen their knowledge in these areas, through the consultation of independent specialized texts and journals or dissemination, even outside of the topics covered tightly to class.
+Students who have attended the course will acquire a complete background on logistics and supply chain management issues, and will therefore be able to deepen their knowledge in these areas, through the autonomous consultation of specialized textbooks and articles published in scientific journals or dissemination, even outside the topics closely covered in class.

 The course can be attended with profit only after having attended the classes of Industrial Logistics and Supply Chain Management.

 The course deepens some of the topics dealt with in the course of "Industrial logistics" and "Supply chain management" (e.g., reverse logistics), and proposes some complementary topics (such as city logistics issues or the role of communication as a key element of corporate relationships).
 Students will also discuss some case studies related to the issues covered during the course.

 1. reverse logistics: Definition of reverse logistics; From reverse logistics to "Closed-loop supply chain”; the integration of the "reverse chain; "errors" in reverse logistics.